-Like many existing SRC programs, r8brain PRO offers you a linear-phase conversion mode.
+Like many existing SRC algorithms, r8brain PRO offers you a linear-phase conversion mode.
 But more importantly, you also have an option of using the minimum-phase conversion mode, which finally brings SRC with true analog qualities to affordable digital audio workstations: in this mode, r8brain PRO works like an ideal digital-to-analog converter followed by an analog-to-digital converter to resample the audio.
-This eliminates pre-ringing associated with linear-phase designs, while introducing only a minimal amount of phase coloration.
+This eliminates pre-ringing associated with linear-phase designs, while introducing a minimal amount of phase coloration.

 r8brain PRO can read mono, stereo and multi-channel files in WAV, RF64, Wave64 and AIFF file formats, creating 16-, 24- and 32-bit mono, stereo and multi-channel WAV files in fixed- and floating-point formats.
 EBU BWF (broadcasting) extensions, extensible wave format, markers, sample loops and textual data residing inside the file are also supported.
 For the sake of convenience, r8brain PRO allows you to perform multi-threaded batch conversions that utilize the full potential of your computer.

 r8brain PRO's bit-depth conversion uses an industry-standard “flat” TPDF dithering.
 We have decided not to implement noise-shaping dithering because audio production software available on the market usually offers the user a noise-shaping dithering of some kind already (you can also use our Elephant plug-in for this feature).
 We also based our decision on the fact that the sample rate conversion process often adjusts peak structure of the original program material, thus, in many cases, making a subsequent peak-limiting a necessity.
 To prevent output audio from clipping we have implemented a level normalization feature.